 Albon is a prescription antibiotic drug.
 It is used for the treatment of certain bacterial infections as well as treatment of coccidiosis, a protozoal infection of the intestinal tract.
-Who is it for?

 Albon is prescribed as a general antiprotozoal for the treatment of coccidiosis, a protozoal infection of the intestinal tract.
 Albon is also prescribed for the treatment of a wide range of susceptible bacterial infections.
 Liquid is a palatable custard flavor, and tablets are available in a variety of strengths.

 How does Albon work?
 This medication works by inhibiting the production of folic acid in bacteria.
 Without folic acid, bacteria and coccidia cannot make essential proteins and eventually die.

 Always follow the dosage instructions provided by your veterinarian.
 If you have difficulty giving the medication, contact your veterinarian.
 Use all of the medication prescribed, even if your pet appears well.
 If the entire course of treatment is not given, the infection may recur or worsen.

+What results can I expect?
 Albon is absorbed well from the digestive system and is distributed to many body tissues, making it effective against infections in multiple organs.
 It is active against many different types of bacteria.
-It is usually given once a day for a number of days.
-If doses are missed or the entire treatment regimen is not completed, the infection could recur or worsen.
+It is usually given once a day for some days.
+If doses are missed, or the entire treatment regimen is not completed, the infection could recur or worsen.
 Consult your veterinarian if the animal's condition does not improve or worsens after beginning treatment with Albon.

+What should I do if I miss a dose?
 If you miss a dose, give it as soon as you remember.
 If it is almost time for the next dose, skip the one you missed and go back to the regular schedule.
 Do not give two doses at once.

+Who should not take it?
 Not for use in animals who are hypersensitive (allergic) to it or other sulfa drugs.
 Not for use in animals with dehydration.
 Use with caution in animals with bladder or kidney stones, or liver or kidney disease.
 Not for use in pregnant or lactating animals (female animals nursing their young) unless benefits outweigh the risks.

 This medication should only be given to the pet for which it was prescribed.

+What side effects may be seen when taking Albon?
 It is common to find sulfa crystals in the animal's urine during a urinalysis (a test on the urine), which is not a problem in animals that remain well hydrated.